andrewbranch/merge-props/README.md

 ## Why is this useful?

-One useful pattern for [render props](https://reactjs.org/docs/render-props.html) is having them pass props that are meant to be spread over the returned element to faciliate communication between the parent component and the render prop element.
+One useful pattern for [render props](https://reactjs.org/docs/render-props.html) is having them pass props that are meant to be spread over the returned element to facilitate communication between the parent component and the render prop element.
 For example, consider a Tooltip component that decorate any DOM element or React component that accepts event handlers.
 If the Tooltip wants to avoid rendering a wrapper around its “trigger” element, it could use a render prop to inject `onMouseEnter`, `onMouseLeave`, `onFocus`, `onBlur`, and various WAI-ARIA attributes:

 ```jsx
 <Tooltip text="Some extra information about this button">